Fall 2025 NAASC election

 You must be in North America (USA, Canada, Mexico) to nominate, be nominated, or vote.

-Please review “What NAASC Members Do” and “Example Faculty activities” shown above.
+Review “What NAASC Members Do” and “Examples of past Faculty activities” above.

 Eligible: Faculty (any rank or type) at North American research & academic institutions that conduct research and training using Arabidopsis (at least in part)

-Estimated Time Commitment*: ~1-2 hours/Per month, average*: Meetings (~1h) Email discussion (~0.5h) Activity implementation (~0.5h) *expected to be more, on average, the year up to when NAASC organizes ICAR, less other years.
+Estimated Time Commitment*: ~1-2 hours/Per month, average*: Meetings (~1h) Email discussion (~0.5h) Activity implementation (~0.5h) *expected to be somewhat more the year prior to a NAASC-organized ICAR.
 Next expected NAASC-organized ICAR: ICAR 2027

-Compensation for Faculty Members: NAASC funding for ICAR travel support depends on our fundraising success; we seek to provide up to $1,000 USD/year per NAASC member to participate in non-domestic ICARs and seek to provide more funding for NAASC-organized ICARs (free registration & contribution to travel expenses).
-Next expected NAASC-organized ICAR: ICAR 2027
+(1) Compensation for Faculty Members: NAASC funding for ICAR travel support depends on our fundraising success; we seek to provide up to $1,000 USD/year per NAASC member to participate in non-domestic ICARs and seek to provide more support at NAASC-organized ICARs (ie free registration & contribution to travel expenses).
+Next expected NAASC-organized ICAR is summer, 2027.
+NAASC is a non-profit without a dedicated funding stream.
+We recently instituted paid membership for sustainability.
+Otherwise our potential revenue comes from (1) grant proposals to fund activities and (2) any fundraising success that exceeds costs for ICARs that we organize.
+Our next possible ICAR revenue is summer, 2027.

 While NAASC members primarily serve as volunteers to support the Arabidopsis community, there are numerous personal & professional benefits, e.g.,